jcborges/DeepStack/README.md

 ```

 ## Stacking
-Stacking is based on training a Meta-Learner on top of Keras pre-trained Base-Learners.
+Stacking is based on training a Meta-Learner on top of pre-trained Base-Learners.
-DeepStack offers an interface to fit the Meta-Learner on the predictions of the Base-Learners according to following schema:
+DeepStack offers an interface to fit the Meta-Learner on the predictions of the Base-Learners.
+In the following an Example based on top of a pre-trained Keras Models:

 ![](./Stacking.png)